 Deep linking continues to improve important app metrics across all channels, including conversion to purchase and retention by over 2x.
 And since we’re focusing on increasing in-app purchases, let’s look specifically at a channel where deep links significantly improve a company’s bottom line.

 Out of the potential app marketing channels, email marketing is the most mature.
 For years, eCommerce companies have relied on email marketing to drive re-engagement and revenue.
 However, in recent years, more and more users are opening emails on mobile (nearly 70%, in some cases), where the traditional user flow is hindered by mobile web.
 Noticing this trend, crafty marketers started inserting deep links into their marketing emails to optimally route users to the ideal user experience.
-Bento, for instance, used this method to increase in-app sessions from email by over 65%.

 But from the marketer’s point of view, the process of adding Branch deep links to email was slow and hard to scale.
-That’s why we’ve now partnered with multiple Email Service Providers to bring you Deep Linked Email, allowing you to automatically turn your email links into deep links that route users to the appropriate location in your app.
+That’s why we’ve now partnered with multiple Email Service Providers to bring you Universal Email, allowing you to automatically turn your email links into deep links that route users to the appropriate location in your app.

 How can you be sure this increases app purchases?
 While building this product, we worked closely with multiple top eCommerce brands to run the numbers to determine how much revenue deep linking emails can drive.
 Using the improved conversion rate, increase in spending from app users, and a number of other factors, we developed an email revenue calculator to help you determine how much revenue you’re leaving on the table.
 JackThreads saw a 21% increase in revenue per email as one of the first companies to test deep linking from email.